 What Does it Cost to Repair?

-This can become an expensive repair.
-When your AC ices over it can lead to a compressor replacement.
+This can turn into a costly repair.
+When your unit ices over it can lead to damage to the compressor.
 Replacing your compressor can cost as much as a downpayment on a high efficiency model.
 In fact, many homeowners are forced to choose between installing a new system vs repairing the old unit.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive job.
-Your technician will quickly analyze the problem and how to avoid the issue from occurring in the future.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive job.
+Your technician will quickly analyze the problem and how to avoid the issue from happening again.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.